dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 =====
 ```

 Yes!
 The app shows us the diff between the remote file and the one in our tarball.
-While testing some more, I noticed that the submission `parameter` accepts absolute paths, so I didn’t need to use the tar trick shown above.
+While testing some more, I noticed that the submission `parameter` accepts absolute paths, so I didn't need to use the tar trick shown above.

 Here is the final exploit I wrote using Python, I was extremely lucky to find the flag straight away in `/flag` :)